artempyanykh/marksman/README.md

 Marksman by default reads ignore globs from `.gitignore`, `.hgignore`, and `.ignore` and doesn't scan directories matching any of the glob patterns.

-**NOTE**: Marksman will only read **top-level** ignore files, or in other words ignore files at the root of your workspace folder.
-This is unlike Git which supports ignore files inside any project folder.
-If the lack of support for non top-level ignore files affects your workflow do open an issue.
+Marksman will search for and read ignore files in all sub-folders of the workspace. similarly to what Git does.

 ### Workspace folders and project roots